 How can we track these metrics?

-Beginning on May 18, the COVID-19 Command Center will publish a weekly dashboard showing the status of the public health indicators that are most critical to reopening.
+The COVID-19 Command Center publishes a weekly dashboard showing the status of the public health indicators that are most critical to reopening.

 Is it safe to attend events and gatherings?

 The Department of Public Health has posted recommendations to mitigate the spread of COVID-19, which are available here: COVID-19 Prevention and Treatment.

 What is the limit on the number of people in gatherings?